ctrf-io/jira-test-reporter/README.md

 # Jira Test Results Notification

-> Send Jira issue with test results from popular testing frameworks
+> Create a Jira issue with test results from popular testing frameworks

 A Jira test reporting tool that supports all major testing frameworks.
 Generate, publish and alert your team with detailed test results, including